wkumari/draft-wkumari-dnsop-multiple-responses/README.md

    3. Additional records SHOULD have lower priority in the cache than answers received because they were requested.
-This is to help evict Additional records from the cache first, and help stop cache filling attacks.
+This is to help evict Additional records from the cache first (to help prevent cache filling attacks).

-   4. Iterative servers MAY choose to ignore Additional records for any reason, including CPU or cache space concerns, phase of the moon, etc.  It may choose to only accept all, some or none of the Additional records.
+   4. Iterative servers MAY choose to ignore Additional records for any reason, including CPU or cache space concerns, phase of the moon, etc.  It may choose to accept all, some or none of the Additional records.

-8. IANA Considerations
+9. IANA Considerations

-   This document contains no IANA considerations.Template: Fill this in!
+   This document contains the following IANA assignment requirements:

+   1. The PL bit discussed in Section 6 needs to be allocated.

-9. Security Considerations
+10. Security Considerations

    Additional records will make DNS responses even larger than they are currently, leading to more large records that can be used for DNS reflection attacks.
-We mitigate this by only serving these over TCP.
+We mitigate this by only serving these over TCP or Cookies.

    A malicious authoritative server could include a large number of Additional records (and associated DNSSEC information) and attempt to